-- Step 2 If using a cluster setup, uninstall VCS agents as described in Uninstalling VCS agents (on page 3-29).
-The resource names to use are SubscriberManager, OnOnlyProcess, and TimesTenRep. - Step 3 If using a cluster setup, stop the VCS monitoring of the SM, by running the following VCS CLU command from /opt/VRTSvcs/bin: - #./hastop -local - Step 4 Disable the state exchange between the SM and the SCE platform by editing the SM configuration file (p3sm.cfg) and set save\subscriber\state=false, then load the configuration file using the following command:
+- Step 1 Extract the distribution files as described in Step 1: Extracting the Distribution Files (on page 3-8). - Step 2 Login as the root user. - Step 3 If upgrading from version 2.x and using a cluster setup, uninstall VCS agents as described in Uninstalling VCS agents (on page 3-27).
+The resource names to use are PcubeSm, OnOnlyProcess, and TimesTenRep. - Step 4 If using a cluster setup, stop the VCS monitoring of the SM, by running the following VCS CLU command from /opt/VRTSvcs/bin:

+#./hastop -local

+Step 5 If upgrading from version 2.x, disable the state exchange between the SM and the SCE platform by editing the SM configuration file (p3sm.cfg) and set save_subscriber_state=false, then load the configuration file using the following command: